 Let's face it.
 Not even the healthiest of people can withstand some of the most delicious traditional foods that come along with holidays.
 It's an overload of side after side until you wind up on the couch in the fetal position with tons of discomfort.
-We've definitely all been there, but this year we can plan ahead.
-Making a few of these small changes will assist you to a healthier holiday and way less regret.
+We've all been there, but this year we can be prepared.
+Making a few of these small changes will assist you to a healthier holiday and less regret.

 1. DO NOT skip breakfast